stefgehrig/fairconservation/README.md

 # fairconservation
-R Code and data for reproducing the analysis and figures for the article:
+R Code and data for reproducing the Appendix, analysis and figures for the article:

 Loft, L., Gehrig, S., Salk, C., & Rommel, J. (2020).
 Fair payments for effective environmental conservation. *Proceedings of the National Academy of Sciences, 117*(25), 14094–14101. https://doi.org/10.1073/pnas.1919783117